 A GPS tool that handles continuous outcomes.
-Inherits the GPS\core base class.
+Inherits the GPS_core base class.
 See that base class code its docstring for more details.

 point_estimate: Calculates point estimate within the CDRC given treatment values.
-Can on (self, T) when outcome is continuous. point_estimate_intervaliculates the prediction confidence interval associated with a point estimate within (self, T, ci) the CDRC given treatment values.
+Can only be u (self, T) when outcome is continuous. point_estimate_intervaliculates the prediction confidence interval associated with a point estimate within (self, T, ci) the CDRC given treatment values.
 Can only be used when outcome is continuous.